O'Keeffe's kitchen and pantry blend efficiency with neutral colors and streamlined style. Photograph by Douglas Merriam.

 The kitchen was full of light pouring in from a wall of windows and a set of French doors that led out to a little yard.
 The room itself was fairly empty and had almost no counter space.
 And no cabinets?
 Lopez reached for what I thought was some kind of minimalist wall hanging and opened the door of what turned out to be a white metal cabinet sunk into the thick adobe wall.
 Inside were plain white dishes, simple tumblers, and champagne flutes that looked as though they could have been ordered from Crate and Barrel last month.

 Her choice of tableware was something that Sedlar noticed when he first toured the house as a museum.
 He had been there before, as a young man visiting his great aunt, who then worked as a cook for O’Keeffe.
-(His Santa Fe restaurant, Eloisa, is named for his grandmother, who grew up near Abiquiú.)
+His Santa Fe restaurant, Eloisa, is named for his grandmother, who grew up near Abiquiú.
+(Note: Eloisa has closed since the story was originally published.)

 “She approached her food and her presentation on plain white plates, very similar to how she approached her artwork,” he said.